 - We were not allowed to use any outside resources (e.g. no internet searches and no calling mom).

 I had to purchase a number of items for this challenge because I don’t have many baking supplies.
-We decided to make 6-inch cakes because there would be two cakes for six people.
-Based on the instructions provided on the HobbyCraft website, I purchased the following items:
+We decided to make 6-inch cakes because there were only going to be six people at our Easter celebration.
+In addition to the ingredients for the cake and buttercream frosting, I purchased the following items:

 - Fondant for the ears and face